beatnik-ditty/advent-of-node/libs/solver/solver/README.md

 ### Visual Studio Code

-If you're developing in VS Code, you can run the included Express debug config from the Run and Debug pane (or hit F5).
+If you're developing in VS Code, you can run the included 'solver' debug config from the Run and Debug pane (or hit F5).
 You will have access to the debug log and any breakpoints you set.

 You can also automatically format your source files according to the project's Prettier and Eslint configurations whenever you save by opening settings and enabling "Editor: Format on Save".